-- Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies; - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy; - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies;

+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy;

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.

-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.